Power and Politics: The Struggle for the Soul of Providence Tour

 Power to the people!

-Rhode Island has always been a hotbed of dissent and conflict, from its founding as a haven for religious dissidents to its status as the first colony to declare independence from Great Britain.
-But for this tour, we'll take a closer look at Rhode Island's internal conflicts, including how Rhode Island's tremendous profit on the international slave trade powered the Industrial Revolution, how the state barely overcame revolution in defiance of rebellious suffragists, all the way through how the state fought but failed to prevent the first Gay Pride parade from taking place in Providence in 1976.
+From pivotal social justice movements to the personal narratives of unsung heroes, Voices of Resilience offers a deeper understanding of Providence’s identity and legacy of courage, resistance, and triumph.
+The tour highlights the lives and contributions of Providence's Indigenous peoples, African Americans, immigrants, women, and other historically underrepresented groups who helped shape the city.
+We'll take a closer look at how Rhode Island's tremendous profit on the international slave trade powered the Industrial Revolution, how the state barely overcame revolution in defiance of rebellious suffragists, all the way through how the state fought but failed to prevent the first Gay Pride parade from taking place in Providence in 1976.

 The walk begins on the Michael Van Leesten Pedestrian Bridge and concludes after a 1-mile stroll at Roger Williams National Memorial.